Help your book sales with these 5 easy book marketing tips

 Due to the limited duration of effectiveness, re-posting often becomes the obvious solution.
 But this runs the risk of annoying your friends and followers.

 The far better way to share is to use platforms that have longer lasting effectiveness.

-Some of the best by far are Google+ Stumbleupon, Pinterest, Scoopit and Flipboard.
+Some of the best are Google+, Pinterest, Scoopit and Flipboard.
 These platforms can deliver a lot of traffic, so use them to share and distribute every blog post or new webpage you make.

 Comment, then comment even more.
 Every time you comment on a blog or news article, you have the possibility to gain a link back to your own blog or website, and therefore to gain new potential visitors.